-Ante-mortem inspection should be carried out in a systematic manner in accordance with routine procedures established by the regulatory authority, and should ensure that animals found to be affected by a disease or defect that would render the meat unfit for human consumption are removed from the human food chain.
+Ante-mortem inspection should be carried out in a systematic manner in accordance with routine procedures established by the controlling authority, and should ensure that animals found to be affected by a disease or defect that would render their meat unfit for human consumption are removed from the human food chain and so identified.

 Ante-mortem inspection should ensure that animals whose meat may be fit for human consumption but that require special handling during slaughter and dressing, and animals that will require special attention during post-mortem inspection, are segregated and so handled or inspected.
+Ante-mortem inspection should be carried out with a full knowledge of all relevant information gained on the animals prior to their arrival at the abattoir including information recorded on different documents accompanying the livestock transport.

 Animals should be inspected in a way that allows the inspector to detect deviations from normality, whether of demeanour, behaviour, appearance or other clinical signs, that might indicate a disease or defect requiring special handling or closer examination.
 The inspector should also consider the cleanliness of animals when determining fitness for slaughter.
 One of the most important functions of ante-mortem inspection is to ensure that animals are rested sufficiently so that signs important to inspection disposition are not masked.
 It also ensures that signs that are important to inspection disposition but that may be less readily observed (or not evident) at post-mortem inspection can be taken into account in reaching a decision as to the safety and wholesomeness of meat.